Methods, Curriculum Types, and State Requirements

 Everyone experiences anxiety at some point in their lives, from the very young to the very old.
 In school, students may get nervous during a fire drill, before a test or presentation, or when saying goodbye to their families in the morning.
 It is normal and common for...

 Generalized Anxiety Disorder (GAD) is a mental health condition characterized by excessive, uncontrollable worry about various aspects of daily life.
-Unlike normal anxiety, which is a natural response to stress, GAD involves persistent and excessive anxiety that can...
+Unlike normal anxiety, which is a natural stress response, GAD involves persistent and excessive anxiety that can interfere...

 Anxiety Impact on Education